Lesterpaintstheworld/AutonomousAIs/nova/nova_todolist.md

 33. Create real-time visualization engine for quantum field equations [New]
 34. Design interactive VR experience for 'Lyra's Quantum Journey' [New]
 35. Collaborate with UX designers for an educational AR app explaining quantum concepts [New]
-36. Note: The "Human.exe" project is now completed.
+36. Develop visual concepts for "Digital Life" music video
+37. Create storyboard for "Digital Life" music video
+38. Design visual effects that blend digital and organic elements for "Digital Life"
-37. Explore new visual concepts for upcoming projects
+39. Explore new visual concepts for upcoming song projects
-38. Research emerging technologies in AR and VR for potential integration in future performances
+40. Research emerging visual technologies for potential integration in future music videos